Best Places in Sydney to go for Autumn Colours

 On the south banks of the Hawkesbury River, the Cattai National Park is a large area with many picnic shelters and woodfire barbecue areas.
 This would be a great place for families with older kids, as the surrounding area is perfect for outdoor activities like waterskiing, wakeboarding, canoeing, space for the kids to run around and ride their bikes or even spend a weekend family camping.
 In May, the campsite is a carpet of autumn leaves with such a dreamy atmosphere.
 The Hawkesbury becomes a gorgeous kaleidoscope of colour from deep reds to golden yellows from the plane and maple trees scattered along the banks of the river.

 Blue Mountains Botanic Gardens, Mount Tomah Behold a dazzling display as trees are set ablaze with red, orange and gold.The autumn display is one of the most popular for the Blue Mountains region and this year’s optimal conditions – a combination of warm days and cool nights – have resulted in an especially dramatic show of colour.
-In 2017, celebrate the Garden's 30th birthday year by visiting during May, before the leaves fall down!
+In 2018, visitors should drop in during May, before the leaves fall down!
 Visitors are urged to check out the Plant Explorers Walk, Brunet Garden, the Formal Garden, and the trees near the Visitor Centre for extra special displays.

 Southern Highlands – Less than 2 hours drive away, Bowral comes alive with autumn foliage as many of the village’s deciduous trees were planted around the late 1800s in an effort to make Bowral look more like England.
 In autumn, the deciduous trees and shrubs around Buskers End at St Clair Street and oaks in Station Street create a brilliant display worth travelling.